mem48/geocompr/main.md

 ```

 A third example uses the recently developed package **osmdata** [@R-osmdata] to find parks from the OpenStreetMap (OSM) database.
-As illustrated in the code-chunk below, queries begin with the function `opq()` (short for OpenStreetMap query), the first argument of which is bounding box, or text string representing a bounding box (the city of Leeds this case).
+As illustrated in the code-chunk below, queries begin with the function `opq()` (short for OpenStreetMap query), the first argument of which is bounding box, or text string representing a bounding box (the city of Leeds in this case).
 The result is passed to a function for selecting which OSM elements we're interested in (parks in this case), represented by *key-value pairs*, which in turn is passed to the function `osmdata_sf()` which does the work of downloading the data and converting it into a list of `sf` objects (see `vignette('osmdata')` for further details):